tutulino/Megaminer/readme.md

 ---- NO SCAM WARRANTY --------------------------------------------

-You can see .ps1 files, are source code, miners are downloaded from github
+You can audit .ps1 files, they are source code and running script (no compilation needed), miners are downloaded from github except not available that are downloaded from developer source and uploaded to my repository